mattermost/mattermost-plugin-mscalendar/README.md

 Click `Grant admin consent for...` to grant the permissions for the application.
 You're all set for configuration inside of Azure.

+Alternatively, a Mattermost admin cannot approve these permissions by running `/mscalendar adminconsent`.

 ### Step 2: Configure Plugin Settings

 Copy the `Client ID` and `Tenant ID` from the Azure portal